MrDimk/Guitar-Shop/README.md

 Please note that the project is a work in progress, and these tasks need to be addressed to achieve full functionality.

-Feel free to copy and paste this translation into your `readme.md` file.

 ## Project Setup Guide